detorrentel/detorrentel.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+I built this website to share with you my passion for Data Science!
 </p>
 <img src="/images/profile.jpg" align="right" height="256">